 The Pentatonic Scale is one of the most crucial to learn on your guitar.
 It’s a five-note sequence that’s popular in Rock n Roll, Blues, and even Pop.

-Other common scales you can learn are the Blues Scale, Dorian Mode, Major Scale, and the Natural Minor Scale.
+Other common scales you can learn are the Blues Scale, Dorian Mode (as well as all 7 major modes), Major Scale, and the Natural Minor Scale.
 Not only will these help you become a better listener, but they’ll also train your fingers.

 We find that learning intervals can also help you break down scales even more.
 Intervals refer to the relationship between two notes played right after each other.
 These terms tie back to music theory, which can form a foundation for you to understand sounds as you hear them.